When will Rudolph and Frosty be on TV? See the CBS holiday specials schedule for 2022

 There's classics like "Frosty The Snowman" (Nov.
 25, 8 p.m.) and "Rudolph The Red-Nosed Reindeer" (Nov.
 29, 8 p.m.) plus new offerings like "Reindeer In Here," "Fit For Christmas" and a concert celebrating the music of Paul Simon.

-Check out the full schedule that will air on WBZ-TV below.
+Check out the full schedule that will air on WJZ-TV below.
 Many programs will also be available to stream on Paramount+.

 Friday, November 11, 2022